TERREMEMBER/znbase/docs/content/latest/architecture/docdb-replication/change-data-capture.md

 showAsideToc: true
 ---

-Change data capture (CDC) in YugabyteDB provides technology to ensure that any changes in data (inserts, updates, and deletions) are identified, captured, and automatically applied to another data repository instance or made available for consumption by applications and other tools.
+Change data capture (CDC) in ZNbaseDB provides technology to ensure that any changes in data (inserts, updates, and deletions) are identified, captured, and automatically applied to another data repository instance or made available for consumption by applications and other tools.

 ## Use cases